Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 Unfortunately, this architecture allows both of these factors to grow quite large in offline mode.
 The longer a user is offline, the larger these factors become.
 It would be possible a user to complete an entire workflow in offline mode, only to have the whole thing discarded by a rollback when they come back online.
 This would make for quite an agonizing UX.

-----> Talk about why rollbacks are necessary due to multiple endpoints, and how a single endpoints avoids this problem.

-## Event Sourcing
+### Why are Rollbacks Necessary?

-**(running assumption is that the API is a REST API)** At this point its useful to consider why rollbacks are necessary.
+At this point its useful to consider why rollbacks are necessary.
 They are necessary because HTTP requests can fail.
 Most mobile apps interact with a REST API over HTTP using several different endpoints.
 Oftentimes, these endpoints are backed by different services and databases - each of which can fail in different ways.

 Because mobile apps make so many _different_ requests, each of which can fail for _different_ reasons at _different_ times, responding to failed HTTP requests is very important.
+Of course, in this architecture, we respond to these request failures with rollbacks.

+What if we make a more foundational change to how we approach state management and interaction with backend services?
+Can we avoid some of these issues, and create an architecture with all of the advantages of this architecture, but in which rollbacks are not necessary?

+...Brief overview of event sourcing...

 ## Event Driven - Event Queue Online (Optimistic Update)